ictLayerPulock/RESTful-api-laravel/README.md

 REST is short for “representational state transfer” and refers to an architectural style of API.
 The REST architecture has a set of characteristics that includes

 ## SOAP (Simple Object Access Protocol)
 SOAP (short for Simple Object Access Protocol) APIs are among the original web services, dating back to Web 1.0 days.
-However, SOAP APIs are still widely used by enterprises and government systems due to SOAP’s strict, more defined security protocols.
-Most businesses today would benefit more from the flexibility, simplicity, and reduced bandwidth REST Provides.

 ## XML-RPC
 XML stands for “Extensible Markup Language,” and RPC stands for “Remote Procedure Call.”
 XML-RPC uses XML to encode API calls and HTTP to transport them.
-The use of the XML format is designed to be both human and machine-readable, which could be useful if you have minimal code knowledge and are willing to learn more.
-WordPress is one company that makes use of XML-RPC in its platform.

 ## JSON-RPC
 This is a similar protocol to XML-RPC except for the use of JSON instead of XML.
-JSON is short for “JavaScript Object Notation” and is similar in that it’s relatively simple to read by humans.
-It provides maximum browser compatibility and is simpler to implement and use.
-Unlike REST and SOAP, both XML-RPC and JSON-RPC can initiate processes on the server.
-That means they can run scripts, launch applications, start data transfers, and other actions on the server.
-Not surprisingly, this raises some security concerns.
-For this reason, you most often see the RPC-style APIs used in internal systems, where there is no concern about external threats.

 # Guiding Principles <a name="guiding_principles"></a>